Jabel Mukaber: Israel

-Arab-Israeli conflict

 East Talpiot was established in 1970 in close proximity to Jabel Mukaber during the upswing of building that followed the Six-Day War.
 When the Second Intifada (uprising) began, the mood changed.
 Since then, Jabel Mukaber has been the scene of numerous demonstrations, protests and riots in support of the Palestinian cause.

 The Jerusalem Municipality began to draw up a zoning plan for Jabel Mukhaber in 1980.
 It was finally approved 16 years later, in 1996.
 The plan designated 70% of Jabel Mukhaber land as a green zone.
 The land set aside for housing construction was 20.5%, though most of it had already been used to that end.
 The housing density for the Arab area was set at 25%, in contrast to the 140% housing density level allowed for construction in the adjacent Jewish suburbs of East Jerusalem.